 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will provide medical malpractice and personal injury attorneys an in-depth analysis of the unique aspects of proving or defending claims that a skilled care or nursing facility has failed to meet nurse staffing standards, and has chronic understaffing, negligent hiring, training, and supervision problems.
+This CLE course will provide medical malpractice and personal injury attorneys an in-depth analysis of the unique aspects of proving or defending claims that a skilled care or nursing facility has failed to meet nurse staffing standards, and has chronic understaffing, negligent hiring, training, and supervision problems.
 Now that the federal government uses daily payroll reports to document staffing levels instead of relying on self-reporting, the severity of inadequate staffing has been exposed.
 The program will discuss best practices and strategies for counsel when understaffing is alleged.

 - Federal and state staffing requirements and patient ratios

 - Causes of understaffing

 - Investigating and documenting staffing, training, and turnover

 - Role of nursing home administration experts